 Cornmeal, oatmeal, peanut, banana porridge, it doesn’t matter which one.
 I love porridge.
 At home or on the road porridge features heavily on Jamaican breakfast menus.
 For some a bowl or mug of this sweet, warm, nutritious goodness with a couple slices of buttered hardough bread or a few crackers is all it takes to get through the morning.
 For others porridge is the starter (a likkle something to clear your stomach) before a hearty mid morning meal.

-Green bananas are used by Caribbean cooks in a variety of ways.
+Green bananas are used by Caribbean cooks to make dumplings, porridge, chips or boiled with other foods.
 Grating them to make porridge is just 1.
 Making this Jamaican favorite is just as easy as making most other porridge.
 The hardest past is peeling and grating the green bananas.
 If you are not a fan of mutilated fingers or if you don’t own a grater a food processor makes a perfect substitute.

 15 minPrep Time